cakephp/docs/en/controllers/request-response.rst

 CakeRequest and RequestHandlerComponent
 =======================================

-Since many of the features ``CakeRequest`` offers used to be the realm of :php:class:`RequestHandlerComponent` some rethinking was required to figure out how it still fits into the picture.
-For 2.0, :php:class:`RequestHandlerComponent` acts as a sugar daddy providing a layer of sugar on top of the utility `CakeRequest` affords.
+Since many of the features :php:class:`CakeRequest` offers used to be the realm of :php:class:`RequestHandlerComponent` some rethinking was required to figure out how it still fits into the picture.
+For 2.0, :php:class:`RequestHandlerComponent` acts as a sugar daddy providing a layer of sugar on top of the utility :php:class:`CakeRequest` affords.
 Sugar like switching layout and views based on content types or AJAX is the domain of :php:class:`RequestHandlerComponent`.
 This separation of utility and sugar between the two classes lets you more easily pick and choose what you want and what you need.